D76X/Loggers/Notes/IoT.md

 ---

-# Parts of Azure infrastructure
+# Parts of Azure infrastructure to use with IoT Hub

 [Microsoft Azure for Developers: What to Use When](https://app.pluralsight.com/library/courses/microsoft-azure-developers-what-to-use/table-of-contents)